wp-slimstat/wp-slimstat/readme.txt

 Stable tag: 3.7.3

 == Description ==
-Visit our [website](http://slimstat.getused.to.it/) for more information, or find us on [GitHub](https://github.com/getusedtoit/wp-slimstat).
+Visit our [website](http://slimstat.getused.to.it/) for more information and to [watch our introductory videos](http://slimstat.getused.to.it/features/video-tutorials/).

 = Key Features =
 * Real-time activity log